Timotheus21/group_former/README.md

 7. Visualize the generated teams by clicking the appearing "Visualize Team" buttons.
 8. Save the current weights to a CSV file or load custom/standard weights CSV file using the respective buttons.
 9. Load in a different survey file with the corresponding button if needed.
-10. View the current configuration by clicking the "Show Current Configuration" button.
+10. View the current configuration by clicking the "Settings" button.

 ## Libraries and Dependencies